oracle/content-and-experience-toolkit/README.md

 [sites](sites/) – Work with tools to create, test, and package your own site templates, themes, components and content layouts.

+[Pre-Compile Sites](sites/doc/compiler.md) - Pre-compile site pages into HTML for faster rendition in the browser

 [Test to Production](sites/doc/T2P.md) – Use the OCE toolkit for Test to Production

 [Build Test](sites/doc/Build-Test.md) - Build, optimize and test updates for OCE source